ansys/create-python-project/README.md

 The new python project will be created according to the Ansys-recommended structure.

-For example, the command above will create a directory called `my-project` inside the current directory.<br>
+For example, the commands above will create a directory called `my-project` inside the current directory.<br>

 ## Prerequisites